 Cadence, Heart Rate and Class Design

-Understanding the relationship between cadence, resistance and intensity is key to coaching classes that meet students' training goals.
-Whether you use a cadence monitor on the Spinner bike or cadence counting methods, this workshop, co-developed by Mad Dogg Athletics and cycling expert Joe Friel, will help you correctly use cadence and resistance as training variables.
+Understanding the relationship between cadence, resistance and intensity is key to coaching classes that meet riders’ training goals.
+Co-developed by the Spinning education team and cycling expert Joe Friel, this workshop teaches you to correctly use cadence and resistance as training variables.

-Gain innovative techniques to help students and clients boost their fitness levels.
-Workshop participants will learn the fundamentals of creating effective Spinning classes by considering populations, purpose, planning and progression.
+Learn innovative techniques to help riders improve their fitness.
+This workshop covers the fundamentals of creating effective Spinning classes by considering the 4 Ps of class design — populations, purpose, planning and progression.

 Heart Rate Training

-Take an in-depth look at the five Energy Zones, effective heart rate training ranges and health-screening preparation.
+This workshop provides an in-depth look at the five Spinning® Energy Zones™, complementary terrains for each zone, effective heart rate training ranges and health-screening preparation.
 (This workshop includes a 75-minute ride.)

 High Intensity Training

-Applied correctly, high intensity training can beat fitness plateaus and enhance overall fitness.
+Applied correctly, high intensity training can help riders overcome fitness plateaus and enhance overall fitness.
 But too much of it can cause overtraining and burnout.
 Come learn how, why and when to use high intensity training, and more importantly, when not to.

 Profile Designs and Heart Rate Games

 Improve fitness by focusing on how the body responds to both rest and stress, as muscle cells rebuild to slightly higher levels after each cycle of effort and recovery.
-Enhance your training knowledge so you can help students achieve improved physiological adaptations.
-Learn new course designs, creative ideas, drills and techniques to use immediately in your Spinning classes.
+Enhance your training knowledge so you can help riders achieve improved physiological adaptations.
+Learn new course designs, creative ideas, drills and techniques to use immediately in your Spinning® classes.

-Learn to communicate more effectively with descriptive images and metaphors to develop greater energy, confidence, focus and ability.
-Experience visualizations and language samples.
-Tap into your students' senses with vivid imagery and emotions that will jump-start their thinking.
+Learn to communicate and coach effectively with descriptive images and metaphors that promote greater energy, confidence, focus and ability.
+You’ll be able to tap into your students' senses with vivid imagery and evoke an emotional response to jump-start their thinking — and your classes.

 Mental Training: Approach and Skills

-Does your class schedule need more strength?
-Resistance training is a necessary component to any fitness program, and a great complement to Spinning program training.
-But how do you combine a Spinning ride and resistance training in one class when space is tight and members are short on time?
-SPIN Flex is a combo class format that uses flex bands, tubing and dumbbells to train the major muscles groups, paying special attention to the upper body.
+Resistance training is a necessary component to any fitness program and a great complement to the Spinning® program.
+SPIN Flex is a combined format that uses flex bands, tubing and dumbbells to train the major muscles groups, paying special attention to the upper body.
 In this workshop you'll learn basic muscular anatomy and physiology, and you'll practice plenty of exercises.
 You'll also come away with sample SPIN Flex class formats that you can teach right away.
-Some experience with weight training is recommended before attending this workshop.

-Adding Spinning and Yoga to your class schedule can give your program the update you've been looking for.
 In this workshop, you'll learn cycling specific asanas (yoga poses) that help elongate muscles, release tension, deepen the breath and improve posture.
-Plus, you'll receive Spinning and Yoga class formats to integrate into your Spinning program class schedule.
+Plus, you'll receive Spinning and Yoga class formats that you can integrate into your Spinning program class schedule.